Akkii4/Blockchain_Concepts/Blockchain_Oracles.md

 ```
 ### Simple Example :
 ```
-Suppose a Betting App on Blockchain & you want to place bets on whether or not a team wins a ⚽️ sports match in real world.
+Consider a Betting App on Blockchain & you want to place bets on whether or not a team wins a ⚽️ sports match in real world.
 In order for app to declare results, it would need the data of the winning team.
 ```

 ### 🙋‍♂️Why can't the blockchain just get the data or do the computation?